The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 Note: Warning or error limits are only shown in graphs (highlighted in yellow or red) if you select exactly one channel with a limit.

 The Historic Data tab is available for sensors only.
 Please see section Historic Data Reports .

 Viewing lists of sensors is a great way to keep an eye on your network status because you can select which kind of sensors you would like to see.
 There are many different sensor list views available, such as a list of favorite sensors and top 10 lists, lists filtered by current sensor status, value, availability, tag or type, sensor cross reference, and many more.

-Sensor lists are available from the main menu bar.
+Sensor lists are accessible via the main menu bar.
 Click the Sensors entry to show a table list of all sensors.
-In the table list appearing, you can re-sort the items by clicking on the column's header items (see section Working with Table Lists).
+In the table list displayed here, you can re-arrange the items by clicking the column's header items (see section Working with Table Lists).
 Hover over it to show other menu options.
-For detailed information about the available options, please see Main Menu Structure (Sensors ) section.
+For detailed information about the available options, see the Main Menu Structure (Sensors ) section.

 The Alarms tab is not available for sensors, but for probes, groups, and devices only.
 Please see the Alarms section.